London Buses route 57

 London Buses route 57 is a Transport for London contracted bus route in London, England.
-Running between Kingston and Clapham Park, it is operated by London General.
+Running between Fairfield bus station and Clapham Park, it is operated by Go-Ahead London subsidiary London General.

 History

+The 57 service, running from Victoria to Tooting Broadway, via Vauxhall, Stockwell, Lambeth Town Hall, Brixton & Streatham, was first introduced in July 1951, replacing London Tram routes 8 and 20.
+It took its present route in January 1964.

-When tendered, route 57 was awarded to London General with the contract to commence on 2 July 2016.
+In 2015, Go-Ahead London won the tender to run the service, taking over from London United on 2 July 2016.
 In February 2023, the service frequency was reduced to every 12 minutes.

 Current route

 Route 57 operates via these primary locations: